Resolution of Disputes in International Trade and Arbitration

 Ad hoc proceedings need not be kept entirely separate from institutional arbitration.
 Often, appointing a qualified arbitrator can lead to the parties agreeing to designate an institutional provider as the appointing authority.
 Additionally, the parties may decide to engage an institutional provider to administer the arbitration at any time.

-Institutional Arbitration: An institutional arbitration is one in which a specialized institution intervenes and takes on the role of administering the arbitration process.
+An institutional arbitration is one in which a specialized institution intervenes and takes on the role of administering the arbitration process.
 Each institution has its own set of rules which provide a framework for the arbitration, and its own form of administration to assist in the process.

 Often the contract between two parties will contain an arbitration clause which will designate a particular institution as the arbitration administrator.
 If institutional administrative charges are not a concern for the parties, this approach is usually preferred to less formal 'ad hoc' methods of arbitration.

-The parties' choice of arbitration in the resolution of commercial disputes provides the following benefits.
+The parties' choice of arbitration in the resolution of commercial disputes provides the following benefits:

 1. While it may take many years for a case to be concluded in the general jurisdiction, disputes can be resolved in a much shorter time through arbitration.